 Abdominal cramps and pain during pregnancy can be very normal due to the multiple changes that your body goes through.
 From gastrointestinal reasons such as constipation and heartburn to fetal movement, and from Braxton-Hicks contractions to ligament pain.

 However, sometimes the pain can be triggered by a urinary tract infection, pre-eclampsia, miscarriage or other medical conditions that need special attention.

-2. When to Seek Medical Attention
+2. When to seek medical attention?

-For safety measures, you should always contact your physician if you are worried about an abdominal pain.
+For safety measures, you should always contact your physician if you are worried about abdominal pain.
 But you definitely should seek medical attention if you experience one or more of the following:

 - Continuous or severe abdominal pain.

 - Dizziness or feeling faint.

 - Increase in contractions frequency, especially if occurs before 37 weeks.

 3. Abdominal Cramps That Can Occur Throughout Pregnancy

 During pregnancy, it is very common to have gastrointestinal discomfort due to the effect that progesterone has on smooth muscle.
 This results in slower digestion, bloating, constipation and heartburn.
 These can be prevented by eating high fibre foods, taking your time while eating and drinking sufficient water.
 Doctors may also prescribe a stool softener.